emlos/internautica.online/src/art/fandom-for-robots.md

 Also, we’re gonna do another Cyro/Ellison comic in the future, and we’re thinking of making it part of an anthology.
 If you’d like to contribute comics or illustrations for that, let us know!

 Get ready to draw *lots* of boxes, people!
-The robot revolution is coming!<br>
+The robot revolution is coming!
 **9,890 replies**